 Earning the miles needed to book an Emirates award ticket is easier than you may think.
 You do not have to fly on Emirates to have access to Emirates miles.
 There are no Emirates co-branded credit cards in the US, but even if there were, you’re better off earning transferable currencies.
 The best way to earn Emirates miles is to use a type of card that earns a currency that is transferable to Emirates.

 You can transfer points from the three transferable currencies I discuss most on this blog to Emirates: Chase Ultimate Rewards, American Express Membership Rewards, and Capital One Venture miles (though the COV transfer ratio of 2:1 isn’t great).
 Chase UR and Amex MR transfer at a 1:1 ratio.

-The Chase Sapphire Preferred credit card now has a welcome offer of 100,000 Ultimate Rewards points after spending $4,000 in the first 3 months.
-This is the highest offer we’ve ever seen.
-100,000 Ultimate Rewards points are worth at least $1250 when you redeem them in the Ultimate Rewards travel portal.
+The Chase Sapphire Preferred® credit card 60,000 Ultimate Rewards points after spending $4,000 in the first 3 months.
+60,000 Ultimate Rewards points are worth at least $750 when you redeem them in the Ultimate Rewards travel portal.
 You can also transfer those points to Emirates or other airline partners at a 1:1 ratio.